GiliEllen/joblogger/README.md

 - **Custom Points:** Users can add custom points or tags to job applications for better organization and filtering.
 - **Enhanced User Profile:** Users can customize their profiles, add social media links, and showcase their skills and experiences.

+- importnat! make sure you add an env file, that contains: PORT=8000 MONGO_URI="YOUR MONGO URI HERE" JWT_SECRET="YOUR SECRET HERE" otherwise this won't work

 ## Contributing

 We welcome contributions to the JobLogger project.
 If you would like to contribute, please fork the repository and create a pull request with your changes.
 Be sure to follow the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).